Burmese–Siamese War (1568–1569): Siege of Ayutthaya

+King Maha Thammaracha of Phitsanulok, acting as a representative of King Bayinnaung, offered to negotiate a settlement during the siege of Ayutthaya by the Hanthawaddy army in 1568.
+However, he was met with strong resistance and gunfire from the Ayutthaya army under the command of Phra Maha Thep, who refused to negotiate.
+Painting by Nai Im, commissioned by King Chulalongkorn in 1887.

 The Burmese then laid siege to Ayutthaya city.
 After heavy cannon fire put a stop to Burmese attempts at digging up to the walls, the invaders began building a bridge at Koh Keo in order to access the walls from a new direction.
 Maha Chakkraphat died during the course of the siege, therefore his son Mahinthrathirat ascended the throne.
 Frequent Ayutthaya sorties once again prevented the Burmese from finishing the construction.
 Bayinnaung then sent an Ayutthayan noble he held captive under the guise of a deserter.
 Not only was the spy allowed into the city but he was also put into a position of power.
 On the night of 7 August 1569, the spy opened the gates of the city, bringing its downfall.
 The Burmese army sacked the city.
 Mahinthrathirat along with his family and the nobility were captured and taken to Pegu.
 Mahinthrathirat died on the way in the same year.
 Ayutthaya became a Burmese vassal state, with Mahathammarachathirat appointed king.